jorishr/notes-on-backend/network_requests/ajax/fetch-api.md

 response.blob()
 //-> return the response as binary data response.arrayBuffer()
-//-> return the response as ArrayBuffer, a low-level representaion of binary data
+//-> return the response as ArrayBuffer, a low-level representation of binary data
 ```
 ### Response headers
 The response headers are available in a Map-like headers object in `response.headers`.